thinkpixellab/px-styles/README.md

 -   Better version management.
 It would be great to inlude a mixin like ensure-version($version) that would make sure that you're using a compatible version of px-styles.
 Maybe package versioning is enough but it seems like we could do a little more to prevent breaks.
--   Are we actually done with old school 12x column based grids?
-Should we add that back?

 -   Make easing variables available via function or else cleanup the docs to filter them somehow
 -   Better CSS Grid helpers
 -   Mixin for cover(url, centerx, centery)
 -   Mixin for contain(url, centerx, centery)
 -   Helpers for CSS vars?
--   Fix shadow() - hard to remember how it works, and need a simple box-shadow version
 -   Transforms mixins?
 -   Make use of interesting css units (beyond viewport)
 -   Simple animations? (like animate.css)